 Plant-Tone can also be worked into the top few inches of the soil in garden beds.
 One pound of fertilizer (3 cups) can be mixed thoroughly into every 25 square feet of garden surface soil.
 For container gardens, 2 cups of Plant-tone can be mixed into each cubic foot of potting mix.
 Flowers and vegetable plants can be fertilized in this manner once per month during the growing season.

-Plant-Tone is available in sizes from 4 pounds up to 50 pounds (click this link to view Espoma Plant-Tone Organic Fertilizer on Amazon).
+Plant-Tone is available in sizes from 4 pounds up to 50 pounds.
 Each pound contains about three cups worth of fertilizer.
 Consider how many plants you’ll be fertilizing to help pick the right size packet.

 Miracle-Gro’s Performance Organics line includes a new all-purpose plant food that is relatively high in nitrogen.
 Miracle-Gro’s Organic Plant Nutrition (9-2-7) has a guaranteed minimum amount of 9% total nitrogen.
 This concentrated high-nitrogen blend can be used to feed plants, flowers, vegetables, and herbs.